osg-htc/user-documentation/documentation/support_and_training/training/osgusertraining.md

 All User Training sessions are offered from 2:30-4pm ET (and usually on Tuesdays).
 New User Training is offered monthly, generally on the first Tuesday of the month, and training on various additional topics happens on the third Tuesday of the month.
 It's best to already have an active account on an OSG Connect login node (or other access point that submits to the Open Science Pool) to follow along with hands-on examples, but anyone can listen in by registering.

-* Tuesday, October 4: New User Training, [Register here](https://docs.google.com/forms/d/e/1FAIpQLSdj3XT7I0SM4k9jBvST7YX5wsCH_er1HLA7VqRj9ICoEvf2GA/viewform)
-* Tuesday, October 18: Bioinformatics Analyses on the OSPool: A BWA Example, [Register here](https://docs.google.com/forms/d/e/1FAIpQLSdj3XT7I0SM4k9jBvST7YX5wsCH_er1HLA7VqRj9ICoEvf2GA/viewform)
 * Tuesday, November 1: New User Training, [Register here](https://docs.google.com/forms/d/e/1FAIpQLSdj3XT7I0SM4k9jBvST7YX5wsCH_er1HLA7VqRj9ICoEvf2GA/viewform)
-* Tuesday, November 15: Using R on the OSPool, registration coming soon.
+* Tuesday, November 15: HTCondor Tips & Tricks: Using condor_q and condor_history to Learn about Your Jobs, [Register here](https://docs.google.com/forms/d/e/1FAIpQLSdj3XT7I0SM4k9jBvST7YX5wsCH_er1HLA7VqRj9ICoEvf2GA/viewform)
+* Tuesday, December 6: New User Training, [Register here](https://docs.google.com/forms/d/e/1FAIpQLSdj3XT7I0SM4k9jBvST7YX5wsCH_er1HLA7VqRj9ICoEvf2GA/viewform)
+* Tuesday, December 20: TBD, Registration coming soon.

 # Materials